Sexual Ethics in Islam and in the Western World: Sexual Desire or Inherent Sin in the Old World

 What causes man to look with pessimism at his natural desire and to actually condemn a part of his being?
 According to Islam, sexual interest is not only not in conflict with spirituality, but is part of the temperament of the prophets.
-The Islamic Prophet and the Imams, according to the many works and narrations, have openly expressed their love and affection for women and, on the contrary, severely condemned those who wished to become monks.
-One of the companions of the prophet Muhammad, named Uthman ibn Mazoon, performed the act of worship excessively, he fasted every day, and prayed every night until morning.
-His wife informed the prophet.
-While the signs of anger were evident on the prophet's face, he got up and went to Uthman ibn Mazoon, and said to him: "O 'Uthman, know that God did not send me for monasticism, my law, is an easy natural law, I personally pray and fast and have intercourse with my wife, whoever wants to follow my religion must accept my tradition.
+Muhammad and the Twelve Imams, according to the many works and narrations, have openly expressed their love and affection for women and, on the contrary, severely condemned those who wished to become monks.
+One of the companions of Muhammad, Uthman ibn Mazoon, performed the act of worship excessively, he fasted every day, and prayed every night until morning.
+His wife told Muhammad who looked angry, got up and went to Uthman ibn Mazoon, and said to him: "O 'Uthman, know that God did not send me for monasticism, my law, is an easy natural law, I personally pray and fast and have intercourse with my wife, whoever wants to follow my religion must accept my tradition.
 Marriage and intercourse between men and women is one of my traditions".